The statutory functions of the Governing Body are to:

 Term of Office End Date: 1/9/2024

 I was appointed as an upper KS2 teacher at Easingwold Community Primary School in September 2009.
-After my first year here, I became Mathematics Leader, which along with sport is my main teaching passion.
-I’ve led Mathematics for eleven years and look forward to doing so again from this September.
-I have predominantly taught in KS2 but have taught a mixed Year 1/2 class in recent years.
-I have been enjoying the role of Deputy Headteacher since 2020, where I lead on supporting our most vulnerable pupils through pupil premium funding, safeguarding and newly taking on the role of SENCo.
+After my first year here, I became Mathematics Leader, which along with sport and History is my main teaching passion.
+I led Mathematics for eleven years while predominantly teaching in KS2.
+I have been enjoying the role of Deputy Headteacher since 2020, where I lead on supporting our most vulnerable pupils through pupil premium funding; being a DDSL for safeguarding and qualifying as the SENCo.
 I joined the Governing Body March 2020 and have relished the opportunity of contributing to the successful leadership and development of our wonderful school.

 Type of Governor: Parent Governor